-In modern times, Internet and globalisation have provided numerous benefits to business organizations in almost every part of the world.
+In modern times, Internet and globalization have provided numerous benefits to business organizations in almost every part of the world.
 However, they have also increased competition and given more opportunities or options to customers.
 Therefore, it has become a lot more difficult to satisfy customers and gain a competitive edge over your rivals.

 For years, many companies try to find out ways to develop the perfect’ marketing strategies and evaluate them to make rectifications.
 Unfortunately, most of these efforts were unsuccessful.
 But customer satisfaction index formula has been one of the most important developments for business organizations all around the world.